2D Seismic Survey WA-532-P, WA-533-P and WA-50-L

 Overview

-The permit areas are located wholly within Commonwealth waters.
+INPEX is proposing to undertake a two-dimensional (2D) seismic survey of Exploration Permits WA-532-P and WA-533-P in the Browse and Offshore Canning Basins.
+The 2D seismic survey will also include the acquisition of seismic data in Production Licence WA-50-L, also within the Browse BasinThe permit areas are located wholly within Commonwealth waters.
 At the closest point, the survey activity will be undertaken over 87 km west of Broome and 42 km offshore from the Dampier Peninsula.
 Seismic data acquisition will mainly take place in water depths between approximately 50 m and 600 m below mean sea level.
 However, some seismic data acquisition may occur in shallower areas located at Lynher Bank in the southern part of WA-532-P where the shallowest water depth is approximately 30 m, and east of WA-533-P where the shallowest water depth is approximately 37 m.

 The survey will be undertaken by a seismic survey vessel towing an underwater seismic source and a single streamer behind it.
 The seismic source will be towed behind the vessel at water depths of approximately 5-10 m.
 The seismic source will use compressed air to emit regular pulses of sound which reflect off the seabed and underlying geological rock formations and structure boundary.
 The reflected sound will be received by the streamer, which may be up to 6-10 km in length and will be towed behind the survey vessel at a water depth of approximately 5-15 m.